exercism/scheme/exercises/knapsack/README.md

 value, which, in this case, is 90.
 He cannot get more than 90 as his knapsack has a weight limit of 10.

+# Notes

+In the scheme version the aruguments are the `capacity` of the knapsack and a list of the `weights` and a list of the `values`\.
+It won't be necessary to validate the input \-\- the test inputs have valid values and same length lists\.

 # Running and testing your solutions

 ## Overview